Chapter 4. IPFW Dummynet and Traffic Shaping

 #

-By adding the matching phrase "ip from any to any" and assigning it to pipe 1, we have configured the firewall to send all ip-based traffic through the pipe, now configured as a 300K bps link.
+By adding the matching phrase "ip from any to any" and assigning it to pipe 1, the firewall VM is directed to send all ip-based traffic through pipe 1, now configured as a 300K bps link.

-If we re-run the basic file transfer command for iperf3 the same as we did earlier, we can see the difference take shape:
+By re-running the basic file transfer command for iperf3 these difference take shape:

 Connecting to host 203.0.113.10, port 5201